-As a result of the COVID-19 pandemic, the unemployment rate in Massachusetts increased significantly to its peak of 17.7% in June 2020, compared to 2.8% in March 2020.
-During fiscal 2021, the unemployment rate began to decline, and in July 2021 the unemployment rate was 4.9%.
-A total of approximately 1.05 million initial claims for regular Unemployment Insurance (UI) have been filed from July 2020 through July 2021.
-For the week ending August 14, 2021, there were approximately 364,000 continued claimants across regular UI, as well claimants under the federal UI relief programs, including Pandemic Emergency Unemployment Compensation (approximately 180,000 claimants) and Pandemic Unemployment Assistance (approximately 124,000 claimants).
-Under current law, these federal UI relief programs are available through September 6, 2021.
+As a result of the COVID-19 pandemic, the unemployment rate in Massachusetts increased significantly to its peak of 16.4% (seasonally adjusted) in April 2020, compared to 2.7% (seasonally adjusted) in March 2020.
+During fiscal 2021, the unemployment rate began to decline, and in November 2021 the unemployment rate was 5.4% (seasonally adjusted).
+A total of approximately 1.14 million initial claims for regular Unemployment Insurance (UI) were filed from July 2020 through November 2021.
+In November there were approximately 230,000 continued claimants.
 As a result of the increase in UI claims, the Commonwealth applied to the U.S. Department of Labor for repayable advances to the Commonwealth's Unemployment Trust Fund account from the federal unemployment account, in accordance with the provisions of Section 1201 of the Social Security Act, in order to assure payment of all compensation due.
-As of August 19, 2021, the Commonwealth has received \$2.27 billion in federal UI advances.
+As of November 30, 2021, the Commonwealth had outstanding approximately \$2.3 billion in federal UI advances.
 Governor Baker's administration will continue to monitor unemployment claims and request federal advances as necessary to ensure payment of all compensation due.
-The federal funds have helped ensure individuals continue to receive unemployment benefits during the economic downturn caused by the COVID-19 pandemic.
+The last federal advance made was in June 2021.

 On April 1, 2021 Governor Baker signed into law legislation that provides UI rate relief to Commonwealth employers by maintaining the employer experience rate for calendar years 2021 and 2022 at rate schedule "E" and thereby slowing the annual employer UI contribution growth rate, which would have occurred due in part to the decrease in the solvency of the UI trust fund caused by the COVID-19 pandemic.
-Without this action, employer contribution rates would be based on the much higher rate schedule "G." The legislation also authorizes the Commonwealth to issue special obligation bonds for the purposes of repaying the federal advances made to the Commonwealth from the federal unemployment account for fiscal years 2020 to 2025 and establishing positive trust fund solvency with which to pay benefits and other related expenses.
-Any such special obligation bonds issued would be secured by a special assessment on employers.
+The legislation also authorizes the

+Commonwealth to issue special obligation bonds for the purposes of repaying the federal advances made to the Commonwealth from the federal unemployment account for fiscal years 2020 to 2025 and establishing trust fund solvency.
+Any such special obligation bonds issued would be secured by a special assessment on employers; no such bonds have been issued to date.